Canyonlands National Park in November is a great time to go to enjoy the outdoors!

 Check the NPS website for current conditions.

 HIKING IN NOVEMBER

-Hiking at Canyonlands in November is the best because the sun is out and it’s not overly hot.
+Exploring the Canyonlands hikes in November is awesome because the sun is out and it’s not overly hot.

 Even though the temperatures are cool, it’s still important to carry water and stay hydrated.